nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ## Selecting Fittings

 There are four different tools which can be used to fit your data.
-To access these options, click the `image Add Fittings` button at the top of the `Peak Fitting` tab.
+To access these options, click the ![add] `Add Fittings` button at the top of the `Peak Fitting` tab.

 ### Element Lookup